bennhood/PIM-PAM-Microsoft-EntraID-Financial-Services/Scope.md

 ## 2. Key Objectives / Success Criteria

-- Define objectives and success criteria - what will exist, and how I'll know each phase actually worked

 [Phase 0: Scope] - Define the scope, problem scenario, and propose plan of action.

 [Phase 1 - Entra ID Foundation] - Stand up the tenant, licensing, baseline population, and the account-tiering model everything else in the project sits on.